pilgrimtabby/pilgrim-autosplitter/README.md

 ![Example split 2](resources/example-2.png)

 Pilgrim Autosplitter only compares the video feed with non-transparent pixels, so once it finds matching text, it will split.

+Press the Reset Splits button at any time to reload all images from your splits folder, allowing new/ modified images to show up in Pilgrim Autosplitter.

 ## Settings